 The following spreadsheet shows the Excel Acot Function, used to calculate the arccotangent of four different values:

-Further details and examples of the Excel Acot function are provided on the Microsoft Office website.
+For further details and examples of the Excel Acot function, see the Microsoft Office website.

 If you get an error from the Excel Acot function, this is likely to be the #VALUE! error:

 |#VALUE!||-||Occurs if the supplied number argument is non-numeric.|